klust/LUMI-EasyBuild-user/easybuild/easyconfigs/c/ccpe/README.md

 `config`, which may be useful to experiment with changes and overwrite the versions in the container.

+-   The container that has been provided by LUST as a starting point, does have some protection built in to prevent it being taken to other systems.
+    One element of that protection, is some checks of the `/etc/slurm/slurm.conf` file.

+    To be able to use the `%post` section during the "unpriveleged proot build" process, that file has to be present in the container.
+Therefore we copy that file in the `%files` phase, but remove it again in the `%post` phase as whe running the container, the whole Slurm configuration directory is bind mounted in the container.

 -   We inject the file `/.singularity.d/env/99-z-ccpe-init` which we use to define additional environment variables in the container that can then be used to execute commands.